Big Freeze Complicates Snow-clearing Efforts In Spain - UrduPoint

 "An icy morning with historically low temperatures, clearly far below the seasonal norm across the whole of the country," Spain's AEMET weather agency tweeted.

-Overnight, temperatures in central and eastern Spain plummeted, reaching as low as minus 33.6 degrees Celsius (-28.5 Fahrenheit) in Guadalajara, near Madrid, public television said.
+Overnight, temperatures in central and eastern Spain plummeted, reaching as low as minus 25.4 degrees Celcius (-13.7 Fahrenheit) in Bello village between Madrid and Barcelona, AEMET said.

-And in the capital, the mercury fell to -10.8C, the lowest level in half a century, with Madrid's Barajas airport registering -13.2C, AEMET said.
+In the capital, the mercury fell to minus 10.8C, the lowest level in half a century, with Madrid's Barajas airport registering minus 13.2C.

 "Since 1920, there have only been 15 days which have been colder," AEMET Madrid tweeted.